supahcraig/redpanda_basics/Benchmarking.md

 rename tcampbell to cnelson. (or remove completely?) ansible-galaxy install -r requirements.yaml.  >> might need to change this to include geerlingguy.node_exporter instead
  - also make change on line ~377 of deploy.yaml, change cloudalchemy.node_exporter to geerlingguy.node_exporter
+ - I forked the repo and applied these changes, need to test.

 mvn clean install -Dlicence.skip=true